-- Validates the individual’s knowledge on maintenance and reliability best practices within the 4 domains.
+- Validates the individual’s knowledge of maintenance and reliability best practices within the 4 domains.

 - Confirms your commitment to advancing your team’s professional development.

-- A globally recognized certification provides a personal level of satisfaction and pride of accomplishment.
+- A globally recognized certification provides a personal level of satisfaction and pride in accomplishment.

 - Encourages people to move beyond the status quo and achieve more for the organization.